michaelfranzl/rpi23-gen-image/README.md

 ### Try booting the Raspberry

-Insert the SD card into the Raspberry Pi, and if everything went well, you should see a console-based login prompt after the kernel has loaded.
-Login with the login details you've provided to the script.
+Insert the SD card into the Raspberry Pi, and if everything went well, you should see a console-based login prompt on the screen.
+Login with the login details you've passed into the script (usename "pi", password "xxx").

+Alternatively, if you have included "avahi-daemon" in your APT_INCLUDES, you simply can log in via SSH, even without knowing its IP address:

+    ssh pi@rpi2-stretch.local